 Sadorus is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Sadorus are slightly less educated than the national average of 21.84% for the average city or town: 13.16% of adults in Sadorus have a bachelor's degree or advanced degree
+The percentage of adults in Sadorus with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.02% of adults in Sadorus have a bachelor's degree or advanced degree.

-The per capita income in Sadorus in 2022 was $37,270, which is upper middle income relative to Illinois and the nation.
-This equates to an annual income of $149,080 for a family of four.
-However, Sadorus contains both very wealthy and poor people as well.
+The per capita income in Sadorus in 2022 was $38,037, which is upper middle income relative to Illinois and the nation.
+This equates to an annual income of $152,148 for a family of four.

 Sadorus is a somewhat ethnically-diverse village.
 The people who call Sadorus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sadorus residents report their race to be White, followed by Native American.
-Sadorus also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.08% of the village’s residents.
-Important ancestries of people in Sadorus include German, English, Irish, Scots-Irish, and Scottish.
+Important ancestries of people in Sadorus include German, Irish, English, Scots-Irish, and Italian.

 The most common language spoken in Sadorus is English.
 Other important languages spoken here include Polish and Spanish.